Skip to main content

 Most care providers didn't start with a coherent policy system.
 They accumulated policies over years — downloaded templates from CQC, bought a CD from a consultant in 2018, inherited documents from the previous owner, adapted something from a training course.
 The result is a policy estate that no one fully trusts.

 The version control problem alone is significant.
 When CQC updates its guidance (which it does multiple times a year), someone has to identify every affected document, update it, and make sure the new version reaches every member of staff.
-With Word documents on a shared drive — or, worse, a filing cabinet — that process is entirely manual.
-It's the registered manager or compliance lead spending two days on a task that a system should do in minutes.
+With Word documents on a shared drive — or, worse, a filing cabinet — that process is entirely manual and competes with the registered manager's operational work.

 There's a second problem that gets less attention: disconnection.
 Your infection control policy lives in one folder.
 Your tender responses live in another.
 When a local authority asks you to evidence your infection prevention approach in an ITT (invitation to tender), someone sits down and copies relevant excerpts from the policy into the bid document.
 Two systems, double-keying, and — inevitably — a version mismatch when the policy gets updated but the bid template doesn't.